SuperMohit/ros-recovery-agents/notes/mdp.md

-I'll update the Multi-Agent Maintenance Robot MDP to incorporate these specific fault types.
-Let me refine the mathematical formulation and the Python implementation.

-## Updated Mathematical MDP Definition with Realistic Fault Types
+## MDP Definition with Realistic Fault Types

 ### State Space (S)
 Let's extend our state space to include more detailed fault information: